-- Run OmniBook Tools and click the Personalize button. - -or- - Run the System Configuration Utility and use its System menu PC Identification command (rebooting is not required).
+- Run HP User Tools and click the PC Identification button on the Advanced tab. -or- - Run the System Configuration Utility and use its System menu PC Identification command (rebooting is not required).

 To set up password security

 If you activate password security, you must enter the password in certain situations.
 This prevents unauthorized access to your OmniBook.
 The following types of protection are available: